laixintao/iredis/README.md

 `commands.csv` is here only for test if redis.io was updated, do not package it into release.

 Current implemented commands: [command_syntax.csv](iredis/data/command_syntax.csv).

-## Planned Features

-Please see the repository issues.
-You are welcome to submit new issues.

 ## Related Projects